akinoxsolutions/akinoxsolutions.github.io/_posts/2017/03/2017-03-03-cross-platform-development-with-dotnetcore-and-mssql.md

 Visual Studio 2015, SQL Server and possibly other dependencies to build the legacy application where the database backup and database migrations are currently held.
 Then, once that was done, network configuration and port forwarding and so on had to be built.
-This was a long and complicated process which also is heavy on a smaller development machine.
+This was a long and complicated process which is also heavy on a smaller development machine.

-With the recent arrival of [MSSQL on Linx](https://www.microsoft.com/en-us/sql-server/sql-server-vnext-including-Linux), I planned on looking into it.
+With the recent arrival of [MSSQL on Linux](https://www.microsoft.com/en-us/sql-server/sql-server-vnext-including-Linux), I planned on looking into it.
 Last week was the final straw when a new developer couldn't get his frontend to communicate with the backend.
 I decided to look if there was a docker image for MSSQL.
 [There totally was!](https://hub.docker.com/r/microsoft/mssql-server-linux/)